subev/pairsync/README.md

 Sync files automatically between two or more git repositories.
 One acts as the server and multiple clients can connect.
-If a file is modified on any machine the changes are broadcasted to the others.
+If a file is modified on any of the machines the changes are broadcasted to the others.

 # Installation